 The dramatic story of George Washington's first crisis of the fledgling republic.

 In the war’s waning days, the American Revolution neared collapsed when Washington’s senior officers were rumored to be on the edge of mutiny.

-After the British surrender at Yorktown, the American Revolution blazed on—and as peace was negotiated in Europe, grave problems surfaced
+After the British surrender at Yorktown, the American Revolution blazed on—and as peace was negotiated in Europe, grave problems su

-In a tour de force of historical reportage, Timothy Egan’s National Book Award–winning story rescues an iconic chapter of American history from the shadows.
+This National Book Award–winning story, a tour de force of historical reportage, rescues an iconic chapter of American history??—??the Dust Bowl that terrorized the High Plains in the darkest years of the Depression??—??from the shadows.